Rithari/CargoShip-Traffic-Simulation/README.md

 ### Prerequisites
 There are no real requirements other than a machine running macOS or Linux, supporting the execution of C in its ANSI standard (C89).

-## Configuration (WIP)

-Currently, no configuration is needed.
-WIP to add a few cycle-depending variables such as the seconds for a day to pass etc.

-## Tests (WIP)

-Describe and show how to run the tests with code examples.
-Explain what these tests test and why.

 ```shell
 Give an example